UF-OCR/ocr-api/README.md

 ### Variables
 - your_env_file_location: the location of the environment file.
 This file includes all the required environmental variables
-- your_env_file_location: the location to the folder where you desire to volume the log files
+- your_log_file_dir: the location to the folder where you desire to volume the log files

 ### Environmental variables